Marcus Skribek

 Dual role as a clinician and researcher:

-Treatment with immune checkpoint inhibitors (ICIs) demonstrate impressive responses and prolonged survival in a selected group of non-small cell lung cancer (NSCLC) patients, but treatment resistance is still a major clinical challenge shortening patient survival.
+Treatment with ICIs demonstrate impressive responses and prolonged survival in a selected group of NSCLC patients, but treatment resistance is still a major clinical challenge shortening patient survival.

 My research aims to identify potential clinical factors and biomarkers for treatment response and resistance.
 Such findings can improve survival and quality-of-life in this patient group and may also lead to novel concepts of therapy.